When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

 \subsection{Threat to Validity}

-\parabf{External validity.} Our study focuses on\Comment{ the Defects4J benchmark and} APR systems for JAVA programs, which might threaten generality of our findings.
+Our study focuses on APR systems for Java programs, which might threaten generality of our findings.
 We mitigate this threat by performing our study on a large spectrum of APR systems belonging to different categories and a widely-used benchmark with hundreds of real bugs~\cite{DBLP:conf/issta/GhanbariBZ19, DBLP:conf/icse/WenCWHC18, DBLP:conf/issta/JiangXZGC18}.

-\parabf{Internal validity.} To mitigate the threat in faulty implementations, the first two authors carefully reviewed our RTS implementations, as well as the scripts for running experiments and parsing experimental results.
-In addition, the source code of all the studied APR systems was directly obtained from their authors or original open-source repositories, and we further ensured that each APR system performs consistently before and after our modifications.
+In addition, to mitigate the threat in faulty implementations, we carefully review our RTS implementations and experimental scripts; the source code of all the studied APR systems was directly obtained from their authors or original open-source repositories; we further ensured that each APR system performs consistently before and after our modifications.

-\parabf{Construct validity.} The construct validity may be threatened by the metrics used in our study.
-Considering the instability of time~\cite{DBLP:conf/icse/0001WKKB0WKMT20}, we use both the number of test executions and the number of patches to measure APR efficiency.